Reasons Black & Grey RV Holding Tanks Clog

 If the t-handle is broken you may have to take some pliers and open the gate valve yourself.
 If the waste tank starts to drain like normal you have found your issue.

-The most common problem will be a clog of something right at the valve opening.
+The most common problem will be a clog of some sort right at the valve opening.
 If you are lucky it’s just a buildup of toilet paper and other organic stuff (aka number two).

 You need to flush the tank out backward from the valve opening to displace the clog and hopefully break it apart.